Skip to main content

 Download PDF(opens in new window)

-Submit documents using the USRowing Request for Classification Form at least 45 days prior to the competition in which you intend to compete as a para rower and include all relevant classification documents.
+Submit a Classification Request Form as soon as possible and at least 60 days prior to the classification evaluation in which you intend to compete as a para rower and include all relevant classification documents.
+Questions?
+Please email classification@usrowing.org.

 Team USA